dan-damit/Scripts-and-Snippets/Website/blog.md

-From there it showballed into several other pieces of a PS script that I affectionately named "Onboarding.ps1" This was the catalyst for a 10 month long journey from one single PS command to a full blown onboarding tool complete with MahApps UI and C# backend with a WiX installation toolset for a polished and professional look at install time.
+From there it showballed into several other pieces of a PS script that I affectionately named "Onboarding.ps1" This was the catalyst for a 10 month long journey from one single PS command to a full blown onboarding tool complete with MahApps UI, C# backend, and a WiX installation toolset, for a polished and professional look at install time.

 ## To be continued...

+---

+# Tweaking the layout
+**Date:** 2025-10-29
+**Tags:** coding, css
+## I wanted to make it look even better

+I wanted to make the site look better so I went back to school for a bit reading about concepts for website layouts, and how to hook them up.